Tenzing-Hillary Airport: History

-The airport was built in 1964 under the supervision of Sir Edmund Hillary, who originally intended to build it on flat farmland.
+The airport was built in 1964 under the supervision of Edmund Hillary, who originally intended to build it on flat farmland.
 However, local farmers did not want to give up their land, so the airport was built in its current position.
-Hillary bought the land from local Sherpas for US$2,650 and involved them in building the facilities.
+Hillary bought the land from local Sherpas for USD 2,650 and involved them in building the facilities.
 It has been said that Hillary was unhappy with the runway's soil resistance, and that his solution was to buy local liquor for the Sherpas and ask them to perform a foot-stomping dance to flatten the land that served as the runway.
 The runway was paved in 2001.

-In January 2008, the airport was renamed in honour of Sherpa Tenzing Norgay and Sir Edmund Hillary, the first people confirmed to have reached the summit of Mount Everest, and also to mark their efforts in the construction of this airport.
+In January 2008, the airport was renamed in honour of Tenzing Norgay and Sir Edmund Hillary, the first people confirmed to have reached the summit of Mount Everest, and also to mark their efforts in the construction of this airport.